Cox, Cedric Michael, (Dancing on the Green No. 2)

 Please be advised that due to market fluctuations, prices may change without notice.

-"Dancing on the Green" by Cedric Michael Cox
+"Dancing on the Green No. 2" by Cedric Michael Cox

 Cedric Michael Cox is best known for his paintings and drawings which fall between surrealism and representational abstraction.
 His work expresses themes ranging from mythical literature to the relationships between the physical body, musical allegories, natural, and man-made landscapes.